 - Sit up on your left side.

-Migraines may cause dizziness, and acupuncture may help treat discomfort from headaches.
-Acupuncture is the practice of inserting many tiny, thin needles into specific areas of the skin.
+Acupuncture may help treat dizziness.
+Acupuncture is the practice of inserting tiny, thin needles into specific areas of the skin.
+In a

 Living a healthy lifestyle can help treat and prevent dizziness.

-There are many different causes of dizziness, some less serious than others.
+There are different causes of dizziness.
+Some are less serious than others.

-Hypoglycemia, or low blood sugar, is another one of the most common causes of dizziness.
-Hypotension, or low blood pressure, can also cause both fatigue and dizziness.
+Hypoglycemia, or low blood sugar, is one of the most common causes of dizziness.
+Hypotension, or low blood pressure, can also cause fatigue and dizziness.